Antigone

 He was killed in battle and denied a proper burial by Creon, the ruler of Thebes.
 Antigone, refusing to accept this injustice, performs the sacred burial rites in secret.
 Rinehart chose to immortalise the moment she pours a libation over her brother’s grave, resisting tyranny and honouring civil liberties.

 Antigone’s story of resistance, morality, and complexity reminds us that standing for something matters.
 Every brand needs a story.
-Our challenge is how do we tell it and guide people towards a world that better serves them?
+Our challenge is how do we tell it to guide people towards a world that better serves them?

 Libby